Vladimir Voronin: Relations with Russia

 In 2001, Moldovan Communist Vladimir Voronin had a clearly pro-Russian stance, opposing “pro-European” forces and pro-Romanian Unionists.
-Active Russian support helped Voronin to get convertible into votes the sympathy of the Russian-speaking population of Moldova, labor migrants in Russia and their families, residents of the Gagauz autonomy and Transnistrians, not to mention the most active part of the Moldovan electorate – pensioners.
+Active Russian support helped Voronin to get convertible into votes the sympathy of the Russian-speaking population of Moldova, labour migrants in Russia and their families, residents of the Gagauz autonomy and Transnistrians, not to mention the most active part of the Moldovan electorate – pensioners.
 However, after one of these victories, the Moldovan leader launched the process of European integration, forgot about the promises made during the electoral struggle about the status of the Russian language and about constructive negotiations on Transnistria, after which his relations with the Russian Federation noticeably deteriorated.

 In 2009, Vladimir Voronin paid a private visit to the dacha of Russian President Dmitry Medvedev.
 Completing his second and last (according to the Moldovan constitution) presidential term, Voronin hoped to take the important Moldovan position of Speaker of Parliament, for which his faction needed at least four additional votes.
 The purpose of Voronin's visit was probably to persuade the Russian government to persuade some Moldovan party leaders to support the Communist faction in order to prevent oppositionists who support Moldova's European integration from taking power.

 In 2013, on the occasion of his party's 20th anniversary, Communist leader Vladimir Voronin lamented the collapse of the Soviet Union and advocated for Moldova's integration into the Russia-dominated Customs Union.
 Voronin criticized the then Moldovan leaders, accusing them of being corrupt, refusing to reintegrate Transnistria, and subordinating themselves to international financial institutions that allegedly do not act in the interests of the Moldovan people.

 Voronin led the Communist Party of Moldova for more than twenty years.
 In 2015, in an interview for the special project “Russia and I. In the Shadow of the Kremlin,” he said that as president he rejected Russia's plan to grant broad powers to separatist Transnistria.
 Since then, he admits, relations with Moscow have “cooled considerably.”

 He viewed relations with Russia through the prism of strategic partnership and active integration process within the CIS.